lter/LTER-github-index/README.md

 BES
 Updated on May 22, 2015

-ClimHy
-Migration of the LTER svn/ClimHy project to GitHub Perl Updated on May 21, 2015

-deims-d6
-Automatically exported from code.google.com/p/deims PHP Updated on May 21, 2015

-dictionary
-Migration of the LTER svn/dictionary project to GitHub Updated on May 21, 2015

-WSWG
-Migration of the LTER svn/WSWG project to GitHub
- PHP Updated on May 21, 2015

-personnelDB
-Migration of the LTER svn/personnelDB project to GitHub PHP Updated on May 21, 2015

-vocab
-Migration of the LTER svn/vocab project to GitHub

-macroeco
-GPL-2.0 Updated on Nov 12, 2014

 deims-arctic-custom
 Customizations for the migration and settings of the Arctic LTER DEIMS instance PHP GPL-2.0 Updated on Sep 18, 2014

-eml_statistical_tools
-Stylesheets and programs used to transform Ecological Metadata Language metadata into R, SAS, Matlab etc. code XSLT  1 Updated on Jul 11, 2014

 eml-translations
 Translators to and from the Ecological Metadata Language (EML)